 Emperor Masonry Paint is our specially designed silicone masonry paint which is suitable for use on any exterior walls, including concrete, stone, render or brick.

-In independent 25 year weathering tests, Emperor Masonry Paint was found to prevent water absorption by 96%, remain highly breathable and after 25 years of heavy weathering, it showed no signs of change in appearance or performance.
+In independent 25 year weathering tests, Emperor Masonry Paint was found to reduced water absorption by 96%, remain highly breathable and after 25 years of heavy weathering, it showed no signs of change in appearance or performance.
 This 25-year proven performance was under harshest weather conditions possible, from freezing temperatures to extremely heavy rainfall.
 Due to this, Emperor Masonry Paint comes with a lifetime guarantee, ensuring its performance in all weather conditions without failing.

 One of the most significant findings from the independent testing was Emperor Masonry Paint's ability to improve the heat retention of exterior walls.
 A brick wall left unpainted was found to be on average 6°C colder than the brick wall painted with Emperor Masonry Paint.